Treatment

 Are younger or older Australians more likely to receive treatment for amphetamine use?

-Australians aged 30-39 years are more likely to receive treatment for amphetamine use than other age groups, accounting for 39% of amphetamine-related treatment episodes.
+Australians aged 30-39 years are more likely to receive treatment for amphetamine use than other age groups, accounting for 39% of amphetamine-related treatment episodes in 2022-23.

 Please note: Percentages may not tally to 100% due to rounding.